 Case Of The Month

-Cranial Cruciate Ligament (CCL)Disease
+Cranial Cruciate Ligament CCL Disease Osteoarthritis in dogs

 After a complete physical examination and radiography, Cooper was diagnosed with bilateral Cranial Cruciate Ligament (CCL) disease.
-Post diagnosis, an advance knee surgery TPLO (Tibial Plateu Leveling Osteotomy) was performed one by one for both knees.
+Post diagnosis, an advanced knee surgery TPLO (Tibial Plateu Leveling Osteotomy) was performed one by one for both knees.

-Now cooper has completely recovered and doing very well.
+Now Cooper has completely recovered and doing very well.

 Depending on the severity of the CCL injury, a dog’s symptoms might range from having a hint of lameness to being unable to bear weight on the injured leg.
 A dog with a CCL injury may also have swelling on the inside of the knee.

-There are various surgical options like TPLO, rapid TTA and Extra capsular stabilization.
+There are various surgical options like TPLO, rapid TTA and Extracapsular stabilization.